Jerzy Łojek

-Jerzy Łojek (3 September 1932 – 7 October 1986) was a Polish historian and opposition activist in People's Republic of Poland.
-He specialized in European, Polish and Russian history of 17th to 20h centuries.
+Jerzy Łojek (3 September 1932 – 7 October 1986) was a Polish historian and opposition activist in the People's Republic of Poland.
+He specialized in European, Polish and Russian history of the 17th to 20th centuries.
 Some of his works were first published underground.
-The communist government prevented him from receiving professorship.
+The communist government prevented him from receiving a professorship.

+His wife was the historian Bożena Mamontowicz-Łojek, who served as President of the Polish Katyn Foundation.